Sampling Frequency Thresholds for Quantum Advantage of Quantum Approximate Optimization Algorithm: Methods

 In our classical experiments, as mentioned in Section~\ref{sec:meth_classical}, we collect the solution quality with respect to time for multiple $N$ and graph instances.
 An example averaged solution quality evolution is shown in Fig.~\ref{fig:timebounds} for an ensemble of 256 vertex 3-regular graphs.
 Between times 0 and $t_{0, G}$, the Gurobi algorithm goes through some initialization and quickly finds some naive approximate solution.
 Next, the first incumbent solution is generated, which will be improved in further runtime.
 Notably, for the first 50 milliseconds, no significant improvement to solution quality is found.
-After that, the solution quality starts to rise and slowly converge to the optimal value of $\sim 0.92$.
+After that, the solution quality starts to rise and slowly converge to the optimal value of~$\sim 0.92$.

-Additionally, Gurobi estimates the upper bound for the optimal cost, indicated by the purple line.
-When the upper bound and the cost for incumbent solution match, the optimal solution is found.
+It is important to appreciate that Gurobi is more than just a heuristic solver: in addition to the incumbent solution, it always returns an upper bound on the optimal cost.
+When the upper bound and the cost for the incumbent solution match, the optimal solution is found.
+It is likely that Gurobi spends a large portion of its runtime on proving the optimality by lowering the upper bound.
+This emphasizes that we use Gurobi as a worst-case classical solver.

 Notably, the x-axis of Fig.~\ref{fig:timebounds} is logarithmic: the lower and upper bounds eventually converge after exponential time with a small prefactor, ending the program and yielding the exact solution.
 Additionally, the typical upper and lower bounds of the cut fraction of the best solution are close to 1.
 Even after approximately 10 seconds for a 256-vertex graph, the algorithm returns cut fractions with very high quality $\sim 0.92$, far better than intermediate-depth QAOA.